-In response to 90,000 expressions of interest received from foreign tourists as well as expat and Thai residents, the pioneer and undisputed champion of on-demand ridesharing Uber recently launched in Chiang Mai giving everyday local drivers the opportunity to use their own non—luxury vehicle as an independent form of public transport.
-With a base fare of just 20 baht plus an additional 2 baht per kilometre and 2 baht per minute, Uber’s low cost fledgling service is already revolutionising the way the city moves.
+In response to 90,000 expressions of interest received from foreign tourists as well as expat and Thai residents, the pioneer and undisputed champion of on-demand ridesharing Grab recently launched in Chiang Mai giving everyday local drivers the opportunity to use their own non—luxury vehicle as an independent form of public transport.
+With a base fare of just 20 baht plus an additional 2 baht per kilometre and 2 baht per minute, Grab’s low cost service is already revolutionising the way the city moves.

 Translated more or less as ‘two rows’ and perfectly describing the dual-benched passenger seating arrangement in these covered pick-up trucks, songthaew serve as the predominant form of public transport in Chiang Mai.
-Their ubiquity coupled with inexpensive fares and extensive geographic coverage make songthaew the municipal public transport of choice for many Thai folk.
+Their ubiquity coupled with inexpensive fares and extensive geographic coverage make songthaew the municipal public transport of choice for many Thai locals.
 Those operating strictly within the confines of the city are finished in various shades of red and referred to locally as rot daeng [literally ‘red car’].
-The overwhelming majority of red songthaew don’t follow any particular route and either continually ply the main streets picking up and dropping off passengers on demand or, to a lesser extent, are parked up at key locations awaiting custom.
+The overwhelming majority of red songthaew don’t follow any particular route and either continually ply the main streets picking up and dropping off passengers on-demand or, to a lesser extent, are parked up at key locations awaiting custom.
 Unless chartering the entire vehicle, the standard fare -for distances up to approximately 5km- is 20 baht for an adult and asking or confirming the price before boarding the vehicle isn’t necessary; for distances beyond about 5km, though, the rate should be agreed in advance but seldom costs more than 30 or 40 baht per person.